digitranslab/jumpstart/docs/versioned_docs/version-2.65.0/data-sources/dynamodb.md

 title: DynamoDB
 ---

 **DynamoDB** is a managed non-relational database service provided by Amazon.
-ToolJet has the capability to connect to DynamoDB for reading and writing data.
+JumpStart has the capability to connect to DynamoDB for reading and writing data.

 <div style={{paddingTop:'24px'}}>

 ## Connection

-To establish a connection with the **DynamoDB** data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data sources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the **DynamoDB** data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data sources](/docs/data-sources/overview)** page through the JumpStart dashboard.

 <div style={{textAlign: 'center'}}>